-Adjustable aperture rear sights capable of being fitted to the rifle providing that:
+Adjustable aperture rear sights capable of being fitted to the rifle providing that:-

-- 3.1.5.1 The sight does not interfere with the safety catch [if fitted] or locking gear. - 3.1.5.2 May be fitted with attachments or adaptors containing a single lens or filter or both. - 3.1.5.3 A variable dioptre eyepiece may be used to a magnification of 1.5, providing that it is not used in conjunction with any lens in the foresight, in which case Rule 3.1.7.4 will not apply. - 3.1.5.4 A masking piece may be fitted for the purpose of restricting the vision of the disengaged eye.
+- 3.1.5.1 The sight does not interfere with the safety catch [if fitted] or locking gear. - 3.1.5.2 May be fitted with attachments or adaptors containing a single lens or filter or both. - 3.1.5.3 A variable dioptre eyepiece may be used to a magnification of 1.5, providing that it is not used in conjunction with any lens in the foresight, in which case Rule 3.1.7.4 will not apply. - 3.1.5.4 A masking piece may be fitted for the purpose of restricting the vision of the disengaged eye. - 3.1.5.5 A single "multifocal" lens with no magnification may be included with the rear sight of a rifle.
+The "multifocal lens" allowed is usually referred to as a "Fresnel" lens.
+It has no magnification.
+It may be used in conjunction with an "Eagle-eye" in the foresight.
+It may be used with a variable dioptre as per Rule 3.1.5.3, in which case no magnification such as an "Eagle-eye" is permitted in the front sight.
+Any individual prescription lens intended to correct a shooter's vision may be used on the rear sight or simply as glasses worn by the shooter.